 How does the Model work?

-This model explains the positive return with over 90% of the diversified portfolio’s returns, unlike that of CAPM with a 70% return.
-Further, the returns are derived from small size and value factors, high book-to-market ratio and related ratios.
-On examining the B and size, conclusion derives that higher returns, higher B and small size are all correlated.
-Later B is returned, controlling for size and then no relationship is found.
-Assuming the stocks, partitioned by size the forecast power of B disappears.
+This model explains the positive return with over 90% of the diversified portfolio’s returns, unlike CAPM with a 70% return.
+Further, the returns are derived from small size and value factors, high book-to-market ratio, and related ratios.
+On examining the B and size, the conclusion derives that higher returns, higher B, and small size are all correlated.
+Later, B is returned, controlling for size, and then no relationship is found.
+Assuming the stocks are partitioned by size, the forecast power of B disappears.

-There has been a lot of debate for so many years whether the market’s outperformance tendency is due to its efficiency or inefficiency.
-In the case of market efficiency, outperformance occurs when it faces excess risk value and small-cap stocks of the high cost of capital and high business risk.
-While in market inefficiency, the outperformance tends to elaborate a wrongly priced company that provide the excess return value adjustment in the long run
+For so many years, there has been a lot of debate whether the market’s outperformance tendency is due to its efficiency or inefficiency.
+In the case of market efficiency, outperformance occurs when it faces excess risk value and small-cap stocks of a high cost of capital and high business risk.
+While in market inefficiency, the outperformance tends to elaborate a wrongly priced company that provides the excess return value adjustment in the long run.

 Importance of the Fama French Model

 The Fama French Model measures the outperformance tendency.
-In accordance with it over a long span of time, small-cap stocks tend to outperform the large-cap companies and value stocks beat the growth stocks.
-Like the CAPM model, this model is based on the assumptions of former, high-risk investments require high returns.
+In accordance with it, over a long span of time, small-cap stocks tend to outperform the large-cap companies, and value stocks beat the growth stocks.
+Like the CAPM model, this model is based on the assumption of former, high-risk investments require high returns.

 Further, the model extends to the five-factor in the year 2014.
 The fourth variable added to the model is that the companies reporting high future earnings have high returns in the stock market (profitability).
-While the fifth variable is an investment which relates the concept of internal investment and returns and suggests that companies while directing profit towards growth projects are likely to experience losses in the market.
+At the same time, the fifth variable is an investment which relates to the concept of internal investment and returns and suggests that companies, while directing profit towards growth projects, are likely to experience losses in the market.

 Where Does the Model Stand in Relation to Investors?

 The model explains a short-time horizon investor enables offsetting the extra short-term volatility and underperformance occurring periodically.
-While long-term horizon investors (15 years or more) rewards for the loss they suffered in short span of the term.
-After conducting research studies of about thousand of the random stock portfolios. when size and value factors combine with the beta, about 95% return emerged in the diversified portfolio.
+While long-term horizon investors (15 years or more) reward for the loss they suffered in a short span of the term after conducting research studies of about a thousand random stock portfolios.
+When size and value factors combine with the beta, about 95% return emerged in the diversified portfolio.

-Assuming the ability of 95% portfolio return versus the whole market, investor constructs where he can receive the average return in accordance with the relative risks assumed.
-Further, the main driving force behind expected returns is sensitivity to the market, sensitivity to size, value stocks, as measured by book-to-market ratio.
-Additional returns may be termed as unpriced or unsystematic risk.1234
+Assuming the ability of 95% portfolio return versus the whole market, the investor constructs where he can receive the average return in accordance with the relative risks assumed.
+Further, the main driving force behind expected returns is sensitivity to the market, sensitivity to size, and value stocks, as measured by the book-to-market ratio.
+Additional returns may be termed as unpriced or unsystematic risk.